 The bottom line is that a business hired an uninsured worker to complete a task and if they get injured while doing that job; then they will assume the risk.
 So, a company must validate whether or not a subcontractor has coverage before they start to work.
 This will keep them out of trouble in the event that a hired worker is injured on the job.

 Workers Compensation for Subcontractors

 Workers compensation is designed to protect people from injury within the workplace.
 Normally, most companies that require jobs with physical or manual labor will usually have a policy in place to protect their workers.
 Also, jobs that are hazardous (electrician) or that pose a high risk of death (police officer) will usually have this type of policy in place as well.
 Ultimately, any job that poses a high risk of injury to a person will usually have workers compensation coverage to safeguard employees and their organization.

 When it comes to independent workers or subcontractors, many worker’s compensation insurance providers will not cover them.
 The reason being is that independent or subcontracted employees are usually required (by law in most cases) to have their own workplace injury coverage on hand.

 This way it will protect them from any injury related problems that might arise.
 Once again, if a company hires an independent worker without workers compensation coverage then they will responsible for taking care of them if an injury occurs while they are doing a job.

-The bottom line is that a company in Oxnard, California is a medium sized city that has a fairly robust economy that is driven by defense, international trade, agriculture and manufacturing.
-Subcontractors are frequently hired for work by these industries.
+The bottom line is that a company in Oxnard, California is a medium sized city that has a fairly robust economy that is driven by defense, international trade, agriculture, and manufacturing.
+Subcontractors are frequently hired for work in these industries.

-Companies and organizations within Oxnard should not employ any subcontractor that does not have their own workers compensation insurance.
-That individual should also have the right amount of coverage in place for the hours they work and the type of work that do.
+Companies and organizations within Oxnard should not employ any subcontractor that does not have their own worker’s compensation insurance.
+That individual should also have the right amount of coverage in place for the hours they work and the type of work that does.
 A business should only hire a subcontractor after they validate that their coverage is legit and is in order.